Banner background

 Guide Dogs

-Guide Dogs logo In conjunction with Guide Dogs and University of Technology Sydney, TPG Telecom is funding the Robotic Guide Project, which aims to develop innovative technology that assists people who are blind or have low vision with mobility.
+Guide Dogs logo In conjunction with Guide Dogs and University of Technology Sydney, TPG Telecom Foundation is funding the Robotic Guide Project, which aims to develop innovative technology that assists people who are blind or have low vision with mobility.
 Researchers will create a system that captures environmental information, navigates through the environment, and communicates relevant details to the user.
-Trials will be conducted at the Guide Dogs facility, and the resulting prototypes will be tested with visually impaired individuals.
+Trials will be conducted at the Guide Dogs facility, and the resulting prototypes will be tested with people living with low vision and blindness.

 Starlight Children’s Foundation